izzint/izz.int.moe/src/posts/test.md

 ---
 layout: layouts/post.njk
 title: crazy
-description: "no it is crazy... why do i have one"
+description: "this is a blog description but i dont really know what to write"
+tags:
+    - test
 ---

 post